All articles

 3. Click ↻ Recompute Costs at the top right.

-This iterates every design in My Designs and recalculates GoldCost = GoldWeight × current Default Gold Cost (and same for silver).
+This re-prices every house design at today’s metal and updates each of its variants.
+Lines you set to a typed rate stay where you put them.
 Vendor styles aren’t touched.
-Existing StockIDs in inventory aren’t touched (their cost basis is locked in from when they were produced).
+Existing StockIDs in inventory aren’t touched either — their cost basis is locked in from when they were produced.

 2. Click + New Production Job.